UCLATALL/actions/validate-book-yaml/README.md

 - Book `name` should be present.
 - Book `name` should not be repeated in the same course version.
 - Book `sortOrder` must be present and be a valid integer.

+## Automatically update version and date

+If `auto-update` is specified, the release version and date will be updated in each of the book configs.
+The release version is taken from the branch name, and it will fail to update if the branch name does not follow one of these two formats: `release/v<some version>` `release/<some-version>`.
+The release date will be updated to match the current date of the run.

 ## Usage